 This article on Kalimantan (Indonesia) features information on history, tourist attractions and weather.
 Information on Travel & Tourism in Kalimantan.

 Kalimantan Indonesia - Formerly known as Borneo, Kalimantan is the world's second largest island.
 The North and northwestern part of the island are the East Malaysian state of Serawak and Sabah, with the newly independent state of Brunei Darusalam between them.
 The rest of the island is part of Indonesia, divided into four provinces - East Kalimantan, West Kalimantan, Central Kalimantan and South Kalimantan.

+Kalimantan is one of the most bio-diverse places on the earth.
 It has one of the world's largest tropical rainforests and is home to rare flora and fauna.